Richard Moll: Career

 In the 1977 film Brigham, Moll (credited as Charles Moll) appeared as Joseph Smith, founder of the Latter Day Saint movement.
 Moll would go on to often portray hulking or imposing characters due to his height and deep voice.
-In 1979, Moll played the part of Eugene, a gangster on the TV series Happy Days in the episode "Fonzie's Funeral".
-In 1981, Moll co-starred with Jan-Michael Vincent and Kim Basinger in the film Hard Country, and he also played the abominable snowman in the comedy feature film Caveman.
-The same year, he had a small part in the Mork & Mindy episode "Alienation", where he appeared with future fellow Night Court TV series cast member John Larroquette.
+In 1979, Moll played the part of Eugene, a gangster on the television series Happy Days in the episode "Fonzie's Funeral".
+In 1981, Moll co-starred with Jan-Michael Vincent and Kim Basinger in the film Hard Country, and he also played the Abominable Snowman in the comedy feature film Caveman.
+The same year, he had a small part in the Mork & Mindy episode "Alienation", where he appeared with future fellow Night Court cast member John Larroquette.
 In 1982, he played the sorcerer Xusia in The Sword and the Sorcerer.

 In 1983, Moll shaved his head for the role of Hurok in the science fiction B movie Metalstorm: The Destruction of Jared-Syn.
 The producers of the TV sitcom Night Court liked the look so much in his audition that they asked him to keep it.
-He also used the Bull persona in commercials for Washington's Lottery.
+He played bailiff Aristotle Nostradamus "Bull" Shannon on Night Court from 1984 to 1992.
+He also used the Bull persona in commercials for the Washington Lottery.

-Moll played the role of Big Ben in the 1986 horror film House.
+Moll played the role of Big Ben in the 1985 horror film House.
 He earned a Saturn Award nomination for the role.
 Moll made an appearance in the first episode of Highlander: The Series as Slan Quince, the villain who reunites Connor MacLeod with his kinsman and the show's protagonist, Duncan MacLeod.
 Moll made a guest appearance on Babylon 5 in the episode "Hunter, Prey" as a lurker criminal who was holding a VIP hostage, and as a gangster on Married... with Children.
 Moll made another guest appearance in the TV series Hercules: The Legendary Journeys, playing the cyclops in episode two, "Eye of the Beholder".

 In Super Password, Moll appeared with Judy Norton Taylor, Nancy Lane, Markie Post, Gloria Loring, Florence Halop, Debra Maffett, Elaine Joyce, and Kim Morgan Greene, with Bert Convy as the game show's host from 1984 to 1987.

-Moll plays himself in The Facts of Life (Season 9, episodes 1 and 2: "Down and Out in Malibu").
+Moll played himself in The Facts of Life (Season 9, episodes 1 and 2: "Down and Out in Malibu").

 Moll appeared in The Flintstones and Casper Meets Wendy, both TV spin-offs.
-In 1999's But I'm a Cheerleader, Moll went against type and played a gay man who, with his partner (Wesley Mann), helps gay teenagers escape from a nearby camp where parents send their teenage offspring for conversion therapy.
+In 1999's But I'm a Cheerleader, Moll played a gay man who, with his partner (Wesley Mann), helps gay teenagers escape from a nearby camp where parents send their teenage offspring for conversion therapy.
+He played the drifter on the Nickelodeon show 100 Deeds for Eddie McDowd.

 In 2001, he played Hugh Kane, the ghost haunting a mansion in Scary Movie 2.
-He played the drifter on the Nickelodeon show 100 Deeds for Eddie McDowd.
-In 2007, he played (along with M. Steven Felty) Kolchak Jefferson Stillwall in Anthony C. Ferrante horror film Headless Horseman.
+In 2007, he played (along with M. Steven Felty) Kolchak Jefferson Stillwall in the Anthony C. Ferrante horror film Headless Horseman.
 In 2014, Moll appeared as a security guard on an episode of Anger Management with Charlie Sheen.